PurpleComputing/tvscripts/README.md

 This repository is a resource that allows us to distribute scripts using TeamViewer with a single point of hosting.

+Link to where to add scripts in TeamViewer: [Here](https://login.teamviewer.com/nav/scripts)

 ## tv-chrm-ffox-offce.sh
 #### Install Chrome, Firefox & Full Office - Intel Macs
 This script is designed to one click install/update Chrome, Firefox & Full Office to a Mac over Teamviewer.